comerc/meteor-template-two-way-binding/README.md

 ## Example

-Binds the Session variable 'exampleVariable' to the input element in the DOM.
+Binds the Session variable 'exampleVariable1' to the input element in the DOM.
 Any changes to the text field will be reflected by the Session variable and vice versa.

 ```HTML